shubhu163/GADot_CS_Project/README.md

 This project analyzes the effectiveness of the GADoT (GAN-based Adversarial Training for robust DDoS attack detection) approach in improving the robustness of the LUCID (Lightweight, Usable CNN in DDoS Detection) model against adversarial attacks.
 The study focuses on perturbing individual features in the test samples and evaluating the model's false negative rate (FNR) and F1 score before and after GADoT adversarial training.

 ### Methodology
-Two datasets were used for training and evaluation:
+Two datasets were used for training and evaluation: <br>
 CSE-CIC-IDS2018 dataset for training
 CIC-IDS2017 dataset for evaluation
 20 significant features were extracted using a custom feature extractor